OkayHughes/open-lab-notebook/src/posts/taking-site-to-next-level.md

 #### Reconstructing my method of installing Perl dependencies

 Since I didn't take good enough notes last time I installed stuff I'm going to redo this.

+In order to do a fresh install, remove the HOMME directory from scratch and from ~, remove the ~/perl5 directory as well as the ~/.cpan directory.